rwjblue/broccoli-file-mover/README.md

  - If `copy` is `true`, then the source file is left in the tree (this might be useful to output both a non-minified and minified version).
  - If `copy` is `false`, then the source file is removed after it has been copied (essentially making this a `move` operation).

+## License

+This project is distributed under the MIT license.